alphaxgen/alphaxgen/README.md

 </p>

 ```
-Not chasing roles - creating leverage.
+Not chasing roles but ownership - creating leverage.
 Open to the right room.
 ```

 <br>